fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

       * Configure a Route Table with the private subnet to direct Internet-bound traffic to the NAT
       * Allocate an EIP and associated with the NAT
   * NAT Gateway
+    * Provides internet access to EC2 with non-public ip
     * Amazon managed resource
     * Disable Source/Destination checks
     * To use the following must be done